thedropbears/git-tutorial/README.md

 To use this repo you should do the following:

-* Fork the repo on github.
-This gives you your own copy to mess about with.
-The copy here is the 'official' source and can't be changed directly.
-At this point you'll have a copy of the repo on github, but that's not much use for coding...
-Press the 'fork' button in the top right-hand side of github.

-* Clone your repo.
+* Clone the repo.
-This will download a copy of your personal repo onto your computer.
+This will download a copy of the repo onto your computer.
 You can use this to start hacking.
-On your computer run the command: git clone git@github.com:<your-username>/git-tutorial.git
+On your computer run the command: git clone git@github.com:thedropbears/git-tutorial.git

-ie if your username is 'iloverobots' then you would run: git clone git@github.com:iloverobots/git-tutorial.git

 You'll end up with a directory called git-tutorial.
 This is where you do your work.

-* Set up a link to the master repo.
-By default your personal repo on github is the 'origin' We also want to be able to get other people's changes from the master repo.
-We do this by adding a 'remote' in git parlance.
-We already have a default remote (called 'origin').
-Run this command:
-  git remote add dropbears git@github.com:thedropbears/git-tutorial.git

-This will add a remote called 'dropbears'.

 * Do some work.
 You should always work on a branch, and not on master.
 Master is where we go when we have finished.

-But first we check that master is up to date with the official repo (ldu): git pull dropbears master
+But first we check that master is up to date with the remote repo (ldu): git pull origin master
-That tells git to get all the changes from the remote 'dropbears' and the branch 'master' on that remote.
+That tells git to get all the changes from the remote 'origin' and the branch 'master' on that remote.
+In this case "git pull" would also suffice as by default it has the parameters "origin" and "master", however, once you have branched this will be replaced with "origin" and "branch_name"

 Now we create a new branch to do our work: git checkout -b new-feature